BioMed Central: BMC Series

 The BMC Series is a collection of several dozen online research journals published by BioMed Central.
 Like all other BioMed Central journals, they have a policy of open access to the research articles they publish.
 Between them, they cover all major subject areas within biology and medicine.
 Two of the journals, BMC Biology and BMC Medicine, have a broad scope, and aim to publish particularly significant research.
-A third journal, BMC Research Notes, publishes scientifically valid research outputs that cannot be considered as full research or methodology articles across all scientific and clinical disciplines, while BMC Proceedings publishes conference proceedings.
+A third journal, BMC Research Notes, publishes scientifically valid research outputs that cannot be considered as full research or methodology articles across all scientific and clinical disciplines, while BMC Proceedings publishes conference proceedings and BMC Medical Research Methodology focuses on methodological approaches to healthcare research (especially methodology of epidemiological research, clinical trials and meta-analysis/systematic review).
 The other journals specialise on a particular subject area.
 Due to their free licensing, images from BMC journals can be reused in other places.

 Most BMC Series journals have an impact factor.
 As of 2016, for the 53 journals with impact factors, BMC Biology had the highest at 7.98.